An NCAA hockey tourney first: All 5 Minnesota teams are in - WHIZ News

 In Fargo, North Dakota, Minnesota Duluth plays Michigan and No. 1 overall seed North Dakota faces American International on Friday.

-St. Cloud State plays Boston University on Saturday in Albany, New York, with No. 2 overall seed Boston College facing Notre Dame in the other semifinal.
+St. Cloud State plays Boston University on Saturday in Albany, New York.
+The winner will play No. 2 overall seed Boston College, which advanced because Notre Dame was forced to withdraw because of coronavirus issues in the program.

 More AP sports coverage: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports